grantjenks/free-python-games/docs/curriculum.rst

 - What is a computer?
 Calculator + Clock.
 - Discuss Alan Turing and Turing Machines.
-- Disucss John Von Neumann and Von Neumann Machines.
+- Discuss John Von Neumann and Von Neumann Machines.
 - What is a program?
 Computer Recipe.
 - Introduce Terminal, black background, give the computer commands.
 - Introduce Python Shell, white background, write Python statements.